Glynis Johns: Relationships

-Johns has been married four times.
+Johns was married four times.
 She met her first husband, Anthony Forwood, while rehearsing for Quiet Wedding (1941).
 A year after they met, Forwood asked her on a date and they were married within a month on 29 August 1942 in Westminster, London.
 The couple's only child, actor Gareth Forwood, was born on 14 October 1945.
-"Because of adultery by her husband," Johns was granted a decree nisi on 25 June 1948 and thus the couple were divorced.
+Following a lengthy court proceeding, she was granted a divorce on 25 June 1948 on the ground of adultery by her husband.

 Johns began dating producer Antony Darnborough after working together on Encore (1951).
 He proposed to her at Windsor's Sunningdale Golf Club in June 1951.
-The Daily Telegraph later said that "theirs was to have been one of the most glittering show business weddings," but it never took place.
+The Daily Telegraph later said that "theirs was to have been one of the most glittering show-business weddings," but it never took place.
 Gertie (1951) took her to Broadway and their wedding was postponed; in December 1951, it was called off.
-The former couple remained "good friends" and she appeared in his 1953 drama Personal Affair.
+The former couple remained "good friends" and she appeared in his 1953 television drama Personal Affair.

-On 1 February 1952 in Manhattan, New York, Johns married David Ramsey Foster, a Royal Navy officer and later president of Colgate-Palmolive.
-The two had a week's belated honeymoon and arrived home via Northolt Airport on 3 June 1952.
-They divorced on 17 May 1956.
+On 1 February 1952 in Manhattan, Johns married David Foster, a Royal Navy officer and later president of Colgate-Palmolive.
+They divorced on 17 May 1956 on the ground of his adultery with an unnamed woman.
+He did not contest the charge.

-Johns married Cecil Peter Lamont Henderson, a businessman, on 10 October 1960 in Westminster, London.
-They divorced on 21 June 1962 due to his claim that she had had an affair with actor Robert Fitz Randolph Patten in Los Angeles.
-It remained unproven.
+Johns married Cecil Henderson, a businessman, on 10 October 1960 in Westminster, London.
+They divorced on 21 June 1962.
+He cited adultery and she did not contest the charge.

-Johns' fourth and final husband was the writer and United States Air Force captain Elliott Arnold.
+Johns' fourth and last husband was the writer and United States Air Force Captain Elliott Arnold.
 They announced their engagement on 25 June 1964 and were married on 1 October in Los Angeles, California.
 They divorced on 4 January 1973.

-In a 1973 interview with Robert Berkvist, Johns describes – in her experience – the compatibility of theatre and marriage: "Acting is my highest form of intelligence, the time when I use the best part of my brain.
+In a 1973 interview with Robert Berkvist on the topic of marriage, Johns stated "Acting is my highest form of intelligence, the time when I use the best part of my brain.
 I was always told, by my married friends, for example, that I could apply that intelligence to something else, some other aspect of living, but I can't.
 I don't have the same flair in other things."
-On the subject of a fifth marriage, she reflected that "I'd tread very softly in that area.
+On the subject of a fifth marriage, she reflected, "I'd tread very softly in that area.
 Very softly.
 I certainly wouldn't rush into anything again, and I'd have to have an awful lot in common with anyone I'd consider marrying next time.
 Why so many marriages?
 It was absolute conservatism on my part.
 I was brought up to feel that if you wanted to have an affair with a man, well, you married him.
 I have friends who, if they'd followed that rule, would have collected an awful lot of pieces of paper by now."

-Following the death of her mother, Alyce Steele, on 1 September 1971 in Westminster, Johns' father Mervyn Johns married actress Diana Churchill on 4 December 1976 in Hillingdon, London.
+Following the death of her mother, Alyce Steele-Wareham, on 1 September 1971 in Westminster, Johns' father Mervyn Johns married actress Diana Churchill on 4 December 1976 in Hillingdon, London.

+Johns has one grandson, Thomas Forwood, a French writer and film director, and three great-grandchildren.